mc1098/hyphae/README.md

 [actions-badge]: https://github.com/mc1098/hyphae/workflows/CI/badge.svg
 [actions-url]: https://github.com/mc1098/hyphae/actions?query=workflow%3ACI+branch%3Astaging

-Sap is a testing library that provides abstractions on top of `wasm_bindgen` for testing DOM nodes.
+hyphae is a testing library that provides abstractions on top of `wasm_bindgen` for testing DOM nodes.

 The main feature of this crate is using `queries` to find elements in the DOM and perform actions that simulate user behaviour to assert that your application behaves correctly.